How to become a tree surgeon

 Work

-You might be able to start as a ground worker, supporting a qualified tree surgeon.
-You could then complete further training to use chainsaws, ropes, ladders and harnesses.
+You may be able to start as a forest labourer or groundworker, helping a qualified tree surgeon.
+You could then complete further training on the job in the use of chainsaws, ropes, ladders and harnesses.

-You can find these types of courses from private training providers and further education colleges.
+These types of courses are offered by private training providers and further education colleges.

 Volunteering